On the Persistence of QPOs During the SGR 1806-20 Giant Flare: METHODS

 Our prior for the Lorentzian width $\Delta f$ is uniform in log width, from $\log_{10}(\Delta f/{\rm Hz})=-0.3$ ($\Delta f\approx 0.5$~Hz) to $\log_{10}(\Delta f/{\rm Hz})=2$ ($\Delta f=100$~Hz).
 We choose a logarithmic prior so that we are not biased in the scale of the width, and we choose this minimum width because at our frequency resolution of $\sim 1$~Hz, narrower peaks could simply represent single-frequency fluctuations.
 Our maximum width encompasses the possibility that there could be an overall excess of noise, rather than a sharp peak.

 Our prior for the Lorentzian centroid frequency $f_0$ depends on the search.
 We select this approach because it is possible that there are several QPOs present in a given data segment; if we had instead searched for a single Lorentzian over all frequencies, it is probable that only the strongest QPO would have been detected.
 In a given search, we assign a prior probability to $f_0$ that is uniform in log frequency within the bounds of that search.
 We base our frequency searches on previously reported QPOs, and thus our frequency bounds are $10-20$~Hz; $20-40$~Hz; $40-80$~Hz; $80-120$~Hz; $120-200$~Hz; $200-550$~Hz; $550-700$~Hz; $700-1000$~Hz; $1000-1400$~Hz; and $1400-2000$ Hz.
+We find that there are a few data segments that contain multiple strong QPOs, but that this is rare.
+We therefore also performed an exploratory analysis of the data segments in which we used the full frequency range $10-2000$~Hz, which led to the same conclusions that we present in this paper.

 In order to provide a framework for our later calculation of the significance of possible QPO signals, we also produce a synthetic data set with no red noise and no QPOs.
 We do this by generating each power density in the spectrum by random draws from the $e^{-P}$ distribution expected for pure Poisson noise; we found that other methods (for example, generating and Fourier-analyzing a count rate curve that is similar to the real data but that has no periodic signals) produce comparable results.
 We then analyze our synthetic set in the same way that we analyze the real data.